The microprofile-health quickstart demonstrates the use of the MicroProfile Health specification in WildFly.

 It is not recommended to expose the management port in a production environment!

-To expose the management porte to manually exposes our service on port 9990 we deploying the following file:
+To expose the management port to manually expose our service on port 9990 we deploy the following file:

 Once this is deployed you will be able to access the management port via the created microprofile-health-management route.